rust-lang/crates.io/README.md

 ### Running Tests

 1. Configure the location of the test database.
+Create a database other than your development database, since running the tests will clear out the data.
-Note that this should just be a blank database, the test harness will ensure that migrations are run.
+    For example, to use a database named `cargo_registry_test`, create it in postgres by running `psql` to connect to postgres, then run `CREATE DATABASE cargo_registry_test;`.
+The test harness will ensure that migrations are run.

+    In your `.env` file, specify your test database URL.
+Here's an example, assuming your test database is named `cargo_registry_test`:

     ```
-    export TEST_DATABASE_URL=...
+    export TEST_DATABASE_URL=postgres://postgres@localhost/cargo_registry_test
     ```

-2. Set the s3 bucket to `alexcrichton-test`.
+2. In your `.env` file, set the s3 bucket to `alexcrichton-test`.
 No actual requests to s3 will be made; the requests and responses are recorded in files in `tests/http-data` and the s3 bucket name needs to match the requests in the files.

     ```
     export S3_BUCKET=alexcrichton-test